alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 # Background

+I know I said this wasn't going to be a tutorial in deep learning, but I want this post to be self-contained.
+Here's the background I expect people to have, before getting into the meat of the post.

 ## What is Machine Learning?

-I can't explain deep learning if I don't explain what machine learning is.

-(Note: if you know what features and classification are, you can skip this section.)

 Here's a definition from a previous blog post, which is a paraphrase of Wikipedia's description.

 > Machine learning is the study of algorithms that let a computer learn insights from data in a semi-autonomous way.

-This definition is valid, but I'll phrase it in a different way.
+For this post, I'll phrase it differently.

-> Machine learning is the study of algorithms that learn functions between
+> Machine learning is the study of algorithms that can learn functions between
 > two sets of data.

-In basically every machine learning problem, we have examples of desired inputs and desired outputs.
+In many machine learning problems, we have examples of desired inputs and desired outputs.
 Using those examples, we want to train a function to map from those inputs to those outputs.
 After training is done, we evaluate that function on new inputs to get a guess/approximation of the true output.

-Or in short: every problem in ML is a function learning problem, because every problem's solution can be described as a function.
+Or in short: every problem in ML is a function learning problem.

 Examples!